 For the project, we ensured HIPAA compliance at every stage.
 We prioritized data privacy and security through the following.

-BAA
+BAA Execution

-We worked with our customer and executed a standardized BAA which would allow them to use any AWS service in an account designated as a HIPAA Account.
+We worked with our customer and executed a standardized BAA that would allow them to use any AWS service in an account designated as a HIPAA Account.
 We also ensured that we only process, store, and transmit PHI using the HIPAA-eligible services defined in the AWS BAA.

 Data Encryption (At Rest)

 Database: Encryption was enabled for Amazon RDS DB instances and snapshots.
-The data encrypted included the underlying storage for DB instances, automated backups, read replicas and snapshots.
+The data encrypted included the underlying storage for DB instances, automated backups, read replicas, and snapshots.
 We used an AES-256 encryption algorithm to encrypt the data on the server that hosts the Amazon RDS DB instances.
 Amazon RDS handled authentication of access and decryption of data transparently with a minimal impact on performance.

 File Storage: The S3 default encryption provides a way to set the default encryption behavior for an S3 bucket to encrypt all objects stored in the bucket.
 Encryption was achieved on the server-side by either using Amazon S3-managed keys (SSE-S3) or AWS KMS-managed keys (SSE-KMS).
 Amazon S3 encrypts an object before saving it to disk in its Data Centers and decrypts it when you download the objects.